csirmaz/TrainableOnlineClustering/README.md

 ## The problem

-Given an initial, labeled batch of data, we aim to train a system that is capable of classify a stream of data, and recognize new classes it has not yet seen.
+Given an initial, labeled batch of data, we aim to train a system that is capable of classifying a stream of data and recognizing new classes it has not yet seen.

 ## The idea